Honey bee: Winter survival

 In cold climates, honey bees stop flying when the temperature drops below about 10 C and crowd into the central area of the hive to form a "winter cluster".
 The worker bees huddle around the queen bee at the center of the cluster, shivering to keep the center between 27 C at the start of winter (during the broodless period) and 34 C once the queen resumes laying.
 The worker bees rotate through the cluster from the outside to the inside so that no bee gets too cold.
 The outside edges of the cluster stay at about 8-9 C. The colder the weather is outside, the more compact the cluster becomes.
 During winter, they consume their stored honey to produce body heat.
-The amount of honey consumed during the winter is a function of winter length and severity, but ranges in temperate climates from 15 to 50 kg.
+The amount of honey consumed during the winter is a function of winter length and severity but ranges in temperate climates from 15 to 50 kg.
 In addition, certain bees, including the western honey bee as well as Apis cerana, are known to engage in effective methods of nest thermoregulation during periods of varying temperature in both summer and winter.
 During the summer, however, this is achieved through fanning and water evaporation from water collected in various fields.

 Pollination

 Of all the honey bee species, only A. mellifera has been used extensively for commercial pollination of fruit and vegetable crops.
 The scale of these pollination services is commonly measured in the billions of dollars, credited with adding about 9% to the value of crops across the world.
 However, despite contributing substantially to crop pollination, there is debate about the potential spillover to natural landscapes and competition between managed honey bees and many of the ~20,000 species of wild pollinators.

 Species of Apis are generalist floral visitors, and pollinate many species of flowering plants, but because of their "generalized" nature, they often do so inefficiently.
 Without specialized adaptations for specific flowers, their ability to reach pollen and nectar is often limited.
 This combined with their behavioural flexibility may be why they are the most commonly documented pollen thieves.
-Indeed, for plant species with more specialized pollinators, experiments show that increased honeybee visitation can actually reduce pollination, both where honey bees are non-native and even where they are native.
-What's more, their tendency to visit all species in a given area means that the pollen they carry for any one species is often very diluted.
+Indeed, for plant species with more specialized pollinators, experiments show that increased honeybee visitation can reduce pollination, both where honey bees are non-native and even where they are native.
+What is more, their tendency to visit all species in a given area means that the pollen they carry for any one species is often very diluted.
 As such, they can provide some pollination to many plants, but most plants have some native pollinator that is more effective at pollinating that species.
 When honey bees are present as an invasive species in an area, they compete for flowers with native pollinators, which can actually push out the native species.